fullstackreact/30-days-of-react/07-lifecycle.md

 ### `componentWillMount()` / `componentDidMount()`

 When a component is defined on a page in our application, we can't depend upon it being available in the DOM immediately as we're defining virtual nodes.
-Instead, we have to wait until the component itself has actually _mounted_ in the browser.
+Instead, we have to wait until the component itself has actually been _mounted_ in the browser.
 For functionality that we need to run when it has been mounted, we get two different _hooks_ (or functions) we can define.
 One that is called just before the component is due to be mounted on the page and one that is called just after the component has been mounted.

 > ### What does `mounting` mean?
 >
 > Since we're defining _virtual representations_ of nodes in our DOM tree with React, we're not actually defining DOM nodes.
 Instead, we're building up an in-memory view that React maintains and manages for us.
 When we talk about _mounting_, we're talking about the process of converting the virtual components into actual DOM elements that are placed in the DOM by React.

 This is useful for things such as fetching data to populate the component.
-For instance, let's say that we want to use our activity tracker to display github events, for example.
+For instance, let's say that we want to use our activity tracker to display GitHub events.
 We will want to load these events only when the data itself is going to be rendered.

 Recall we defined our `Content` component in our activity list:

 {lang=javascript}
 <<[](content1.js)

-Let's update the `Content` component to make a request to the [github.com events api](https://developer.github.com/v3/activity/events/) and use the response to display the activities.
+Let's update the `Content` component to make a request to the [github.com events API](https://developer.github.com/v3/activity/events/) and use the response to display the activities.
 As such, we'll need to update the `state` of the object.

 <div id="demo1"></div>

-As we did yesterday, let's update our component to be stateful by setting `this.state` to an object in the constructor
+As we did yesterday, let's update our component to be stateful by setting `this.state` to an object in the constructor:

 ```javascript
 class Content extends React.Component {